koendv/openscad-raspberrypi/README.md

 If a color has strong green but weak red, the green may be so strong that it persists even after filtering.
 The left eye then sees a weak image for the right eye, superimposed on the image for the left eye.
 To lessen this effect, called *ghosting*, saturated colors should be avoided.

 Two color schemes are provided.
-The color scheme "Ash" uses grey colors for the object, and green for the highlight.
-The color scheme "3D Glasses" uses greens and purples for the object, and grey for the highlight.
+The color scheme "Ash" uses grey colors for the object, and green for the highlights.
+The color scheme "3D Glasses" uses green for the object, and grey for the highlight.
 Because colors are a matter of personal taste, a small [python script](gencolorscheme.py) is included to allow adapting the color scheme.

 ### References
 - [Dubois shading](http://www.site.uottawa.ca/~edubois/anaglyph/) is an algorithm that maps colors in colors suitable for anaglyphs.
 Programs like [citra](https://citra-emu.org/) and  [bino](https://bino3d.org/) implement a Dubois shader in OpenGL using textures.

 ## Build notes